Actionable Book Summary: Principles: Life and Work by Ray Dalio

 We aren’t born with the ability to make good decisions, we learn it.

-Initially, our parents take decisions for us and dictate what will happen in our lives.
+Initially, our parents make decisions for us and dictate what will happen in our lives.
 But, as we get older, we start making our own choices.
-What to eat; What to wear; Who to date; With which people to hang around with; What we should go after; Which path we should take…
+What to eat; What to wear; Who to date; The people we hang around with; What we should go after; Which path we should take…

 For example, if you want to become a lawyer, you’ll go to law school.
 If you want to be a programmer, you’ll learn how to code; If you want to become an entrepreneur, you’ll read books and listen to Gary Vaynerchuk (apparently every entrepreneur wannabe is listening to him).